Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: ACC-MARL

 \subsection{Addressing History Dependency}

 We start with history dependency.
 First, recall that the formulation given in \Cref{prob:dfa-marl} conditions policies on the DFAs assigned at the beginning of the episode and therefore requires agents to rely on the generated trace (history) to infer task progress.
-Second, observe that as we take transitions towards the accepting state of a DFA, the task changes, e.g., when the first agent reaches token $6$ in \Cref{fig:first_example}, its DFA task becomes a smaller DFA, i.e., the DFA that says ''reach token 8.''
-We use this observation to mitigate history dependency by updating agents' DFAs using given labeling functions and augmenting the state with the latest minimal DFAs.
+Second, observe that as we take transitions towards the accepting state of a DFA, the task changes, e.g., when agent 1 reaches token $6$ in \Cref{fig:first_example}, its DFA task becomes a smaller DFA, i.e., the DFA that says ``reach token 8.''
+We use this observation, along with the full-observability assumption for the underlying environment defined in \Cref{def:env}, to mitigate history dependency by updating agents' DFAs using given labeling functions and augmenting the state with the latest minimal DFAs.